kothamanikanthreddy/example-voting-app/README.md

 Azure Devops complete CI CD process of Vote-App Using AKS with the Commands and explanation.

-*   For creating the agent.

-- Here we use a azure virtual machine as a agent.
+- Here we use a azure virtual machine as a agent for running a pipeline on it.

 - For that we should create a virtual machine and after creating we should integrate the pipelines with the agent.

 * Follow the steps to connect agent.